GuillaumeBld/WTI_Agent_Trading_Bot/README.md

 3. Generate trading signals (BUY/SELL/HOLD BTC) based on the interpretation of the smirk.
 4. Execute trades through an exchange API (integration for execution is currently basic and records trades locally).

-## Original Project

-This project was originally a trading bot for WTI Crude Oil, using sentiment analysis from NewsAPI and DistilBERT.
-It has been repurposed and significantly refactored for BTC trading based on options data.

 ## Core Components

 *   **Data Fetching**: Scripts to obtain options chain data for BTC.
 Currently uses a mock data generator but is designed for integration with APIs like Refinitiv.